Online Therapy vs. Self-Paced Courses: Which Is Right for Your Healing?

 We must navigate this decision with a Both/And framework.
 Therapy is the gold standard for deep relational repair AND a well-designed course can be genuinely transformative for the right person at the right stage.
 Both things are true.

 Therapy isn’t better than courses.
 Courses aren’t a lesser substitute.
 They serve different functions and should be chosen based on need, not hierarchy.
-The question isn’t which is superior — it’s which is right for you, right now, given where you are in your recovery and what you have access to.
+The question isn’t which is superior.
+It’s which is right for you, right now, given where you are in your recovery and what you have access to.

 For the woman with two tabs open: you don’t have to choose forever.
 You can start with the course and add therapy when it’s accessible.
 You can start with therapy and add the course to deepen the work.
 You can do both simultaneously.
 The path is not linear, and the tools are not mutually exclusive.